Talk to our Experts about Fall Protection Solutions

 2015 Michigan Building Code 1014.2 - How Tall Does a Handrail Need to Be?

 Handrail height must be between 30 inches and 38 inches depending on the surface.
+A handrail needs to be secure enough to provide stability and a continuous guide along a stair or platform.

 2015 Michigan Building Code 1015.2 - When Should Guards be Used?